korlibs/korge-fleks/README.md

 - Number (Int, Float, Double)
 - Enum class (like Easing from KorGE)
 - Entity (Int value class)
-- Identifier (String value class for accessing static entity configuration which is loaded from assets and invoking functions with `World`, `Entity` and `Identifier` parameters)
+- Identifier (String value class for accessing static entity configuration which is loaded from AssetStore and invoking functions with `World`, `Entity` and `Identifier` parameters)

 Collections of above types in Lists and Maps are also supported.